i-e-b/StreamDb/README.md

 * Any kind of advanced querying, searching, etc.
 * Be the fastest / smallest / anything-est.
-* (De)Serialisation.
+* Structure (de)serialisation.
 Users should provide byte streams, and will get byte streams back.

+## To-do:

+* [ ] Re-write path lookup serialisation, so that it's append only
+* [ ] Improve page structure to support more robust versioning
+* [ ] Support partly-full pages at the page header level
+* [ ] Improve data transport to reduce copying and GC

 ## Notes: